mrjex/US-Political-and-Societal-Data-Visualization/README.md

 The complete project presentation and code are available in the two following files
 - `Python Boys Presentation.pdf`: Canva presentation with data insights
-- `*.ipynb` files: Jupyter notebooks containing all code
+- `Code.ipynb` files: Jupyter notebooks containing all code

 Our team decomposed American voting behavior into three aspects:
 - **Economic factors** influencing voter preferences
 - **Political trends** across presidential elections
 - **Social demographics** and their correlation with party affiliation

-## Developed Visualizations

 Our analysis produced several revealing visualizations that highlight the complex relationships between various factors and voting patterns: